 The Occupational Safety and Health Administration (OSHA) requires employers to maintain a record of occupational injuries and illnesses occurring among employees and to make that information available to OSHA on request.
 Employers maintain the information from these OSHArecordable events in the OSHA 200 Log.

 OSHA-recordable events differ from health events captured through returnto-work clearances in at least 2 important respects: 1) they do not necessarily result in days lost from work, and 2) they are usually accompanied by a specific determination that they are workrelated.

 The rate of OSHA events by age and gender is shown in Figure 15.
-The number of workers reporting an OSHA-recordable event decreased 25 percent for men and 36 percent for women from 2000 to 2001.
-In 2001, 34 women and 85 men reported at least 1 OSHA-recordable event compared with 53 women and 113 men in 2000.
-The percentage of the work force with an OSHA event was similar for men and women in 2001 (1 per 100 workers for men and 2 per 100 workers for women).
+The number of workers reporting an OSHArecordable event decreased 25 percent for men and 41 percent for women from 2001 to 2002.
+In 2002, 20 women and 64 men reported at least 1 OSHArecordable event compared with 34 women and 85 men in 2001.
+A similar decrease in the number of workers reporting an OSHA-recordable event occurred from 2000 to 2001 (25 percent decrease for men and 36 percent decrease for women).
+The percentage of the work force with an OSHA event was the same for men and women in 2002 (1 per 100 workers).